VirgilSecurity/virgil-mariadb-demo/README.md

 ```bash
 docker-compose up
 ```

-- **Step #2.** Browse to http://localhost:80 to explore the demo
+- **Step #2.** Browse to http://localhost:80 to explore the demo.

-> If you need to re-build docker image for the client, navigate to the `client` directory and execute the next command in client directory: "docker build -t virgilsecurity/mariadb-demo-client ."
+> If you need to re-build docker image for the client, navigate to the client directory and execute the next command in client directory: "docker build -t virgilsecurity/mariadb-demo-client .".

 ## How demo works